- Drink plenty of fluids even if you don't feel thirsty. Children are especially prone to dehydration.

-If you do not feel like eating solid foods, drink bottled or canned water or soft drinks, and eat clear broths for the first 24 hours.
+- Drink bottled or boiled water, bottled or canned soft drinks, or clear broths for the first 24 hours.

 2. Resume Foods Carefully